Bischoff/wozmania/docs/performance.md

 The keyboard is polled for real only one time out of 256 (this value can be changed in the configuration file).
-This has a huge performance impact, as the Apple's ROM keeps polling the keyboard a lot, even when running non-interative BASIC programs.
+This has a huge performance impact, as the Apple's ROM keeps polling the keyboard a lot, even when running non-interactive BASIC programs.

 The floppy disks are read for real only at the startup of the emulator, and written for real only at the end of the emulator (assuming its contents